Kayaking & Paddleboarding at the Jersey Shore

 Bring Water

 Paddling is exercise.
-Bring a water bottle - most kayaks have storage.
+Bring a water bottle or cooler - most kayaks have storage.
 Stay hydrated!

 More Water Adventures